Scouting in Puerto Rico

 Scouting in Puerto Rico was introduced in the 1920s, and has been serving both boys and girls in the island since then.
-The Boy Scouts of America (BSA), serves both boys and girls in different programs, while the Girl Scouts of the USA serves only girls in various levels.
+Scouting America serves both boys and girls in different programs, while the Girl Scouts of the USA serves only girls in various levels.

-Boy Scouts of America in Puerto Rico
+Scouting America Puerto Rico Council

 Puerto Rico Council

-The Puerto Rico Council (Concilio de Puerto Rico) was founded in 1927 as the Puerto Rico and Virgin Islands Council, part of the Northeast Region of the Boy Scouts of America.
-The Virgin Islands District was separated into a new Virgin Islands Council in 1965.
-Thousands of youth and volunteers participate in four programs, Cub Scouting, Scouts BSA, Venturing and Sea Scouting, with the mission of preparing youth to make correct choices ethically and morally for their future by learning the Scout Law and Scout Promise.
-According to a statistics report by Scouting Magazine, Puerto Rico had 189 Scouts reach Eagle Scouts in 2016 and 128 in 2017.
+The Puerto Rico Council (Concilio de Puerto Rico) was founded in 1927 as the Puerto Rico and Virgin Islands Council, part of the Northeast Region of Scouting America.
+The Virgin Islands District was separated into the Virgin Islands Council in 1965.
+But it was absolved by the National Capital Area Council in 2013, restoring the Virgin Islands District again.
+Thousands of youth and volunteers participate in its four main programs; Cub Scouts, Scouts BSA, Venturing and Sea Scouts.
+Their mission is to prepare the youth in making correct choices ethically and morally for their future by learning the Scout Law and Scout Promise.
+According to a statistics report by Scouting Magazine, Puerto Rico had 189 Scouts to reach Eagle Scouts in 2016 and 128 in 2017.